openkfw/TruBudget/docs/operation-administration/security.md

 - A node of a new organization wants to join
 - A node of an existing organization wants to join

 In both cases a certain number of organizations in the network has to approve the new node.
 The difference is that a new organization needs 51% of all organizations in the network and a new node of an existing organization only needs one approval.
-More about how to connect a new node to an existing network can be found in the [documentation](./installation/connect-to-existing-node/connect-docker-compose.md).
+More about how to connect a new node to an existing network can be found in the documentation of [Connect to an existing network](./installation/create-new-network/create-new-docker-compose.md#connect-to-an-existing-blockchain-network).

 ### Given that third party organizations who manage blockchain nodes are required to comply with the same security standards, what is the security policy or security measures applicable to the nodes to be integrated into TruBudget in terms of security governance (governance model, node control process), regulatory requirements, prevention (data protection, application protection, identity protection, infrastructure protection), resilience?